Saturday, February 21st from 11 am - 4 pm

 2:30 - 4 pm- Music in Whiner Brewery

-Catch performances and events from UDF members and creators, Will Bennet, Maggie Bridger, Erin Compton, Sydney Erlikh, Tsehaye Hebert, Kris Lenzo, Terri Lynn Hudson, Lauren Sheely and Andy Slater.
-Joined by artists Matt Bodett, Aquil Charlton, Meesh Sara Fradkin, and others!
+Catch performances and events from UDF members and creators, Maggie Bridger, Erin Compton, Sydney Erlikh, Tsehaye Hebert, Kris Lenzo, Terri Lynn Hudson, Lauren Sheely, and Andy Slater.
+Joined by artists William Crosley Bennett, Aquil Charlton, Meesh Sara Fradkin, and others!

 Image Credit- Matt Griffo